aspose-total-cloud/Aspose.Total-Products/total/en/php/conversion/ppsx-to-html/_index.md

 ---title: Convert PowerPoint to HTML, PPSX to HTML FREE Converter or PHP SDKdescription: Free Conversion of PPSX to HTML by using PHP Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---